 This type of updating is a method of updating a previously issued dataset by amending only a part of the dataset.
 This method can be very useful where bandwidth requires consideration and the changes are relatively minor within the scope of the whole dataset.

 An example can be the addition of two objects to a dataset which contain thousands of other objects; the incremental update would then be a much smaller dataset that contains only the revision instructions to the main product data, or base dataset.
 Once the revision instructions are applied, the updated dataset would include the additional two objects.
-It may be required to retain both the base dataset and the incremental update within the user system for traceability purposes, and where this is the case, the specification should be written in a manner to explicitly state this for implementers.
+It may be required to retain both the base dataset and the incremental update within the user system for traceability purposes; and where this is the case, the specification should be written in a manner to explicitly state this for implementers.

-It should be noted that with incremental updates there may come a point when there are so many changes that it makes sense to re-issue the dataset in a manner that includes the changes received via incremental update, and thereby replacing the original base dataset with a new fully updated base dataset, and from there issue any changes as new incremental changes.
-In S-100 Edition 4, ISO 8211 and HDF5 encodings supports this type of updating.
+It should be noted that with incremental updates there may come a point when there are so many changes that it makes sense to re-issue the dataset in a manner that includes all the changes applied previously via incremental update; thereby replacing the original base dataset with a new fully updated base dataset; and from there issue any changes as new incremental changes.
+In S-100 Edition 4, ISO 8211 and HDF5 encodings support this type of updating.
 GML encoding does not yet support this type of encoding.